 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities.
-Bond issuance costs, bond discounts, or premiums, if applicable, are deferred and amortized over the life of the bonds using the effective interest method.
+Bond discounts or premiums, if applicable, are deferred and amortized over the life of the bonds using the effective interest method.
 Bonds payable are reported net of the applicable bond premium or discount.